wlonk/arcadia/rules/outcomes.rst

    -  Ace through seven: Failure.
    -  Eight through King: Success.

-.. admonition:: Entreaty of a supporting character (role)
+.. admonition:: Entreaty of a supporting character

    When you may or may not convince a supporting character to act as you wish, use this outcome.
 Examples of accepting "conditionally" include